 Figure 14.3.3.4.1.2-1: Unicast QoS monitoring subscription

 1. The VAL server sends a unicast QoS monitoring subscription request to the NRM server either in conjunction with a request for unicast network resources requiring QoS or when the unicast QoS connection is already established.
 The NRM server checks if the VAL server is authorized to initiate the unicast QoS monitoring request for the requested target VAL UEs, VAL group ID, or VAL stream IDs.
+The request may include monitoring profile (represents the monitoring and reporting requirements) or list of monitoring profile identifiers.

 NOTE: It is left for stage 3 to decide whether to combine the QoS monitoring subscription request with the request for unicast resources.

-2. The NRM server interacts with the NEF to establish relevant QoS monitoring subscriptions.
+2. If the the monitoring profile ID and monitoring profile information elements are not provided, the NRM server shall determine the monitoring profile including the QoS measurement requirements and reporting requirements with subscription termination criteria based on the VAL service identifier and/or requester identity received in step 1.
+If monitoring profile ID is provided in step 1, the NRM server shall obtain the corresponding monitoring profile internally and apply for the subscription.
+The NRM server interacts with the NEF to establish relevant QoS monitoring subscriptions.
 The NRM server uses the NEF procedures for the AFsessionWithQoS described in clause 5.2.6.9 of 3GPP TS 23.502 [11] and the NEF procedures for the AnalyticsExposure described in clause 5.2.6.16 of 3GPP TS 23.502 [11] and in particular the UE Communication Analytics described in clause 6.7.3 of 3GPP TS 23.288 [34] and DN Performance Analytics described in clause 6.14 of 3GPP TS 23.288 [34].
 Based on the input received from the VAL server in step 1, the NRM server determines the relevant NEF subscription procedures and the parameters for these subscriptions, such as the QoS parameters to be measured (e.g. packet delay, data rate, traffic volume), the frequency of reporting etc. For the frequency of reporting which can be event triggered, periodic, or when the PDU Session is released, the NRM server determines the following:

 a) if the reporting frequency is event triggered: